chrisfcarroll/AspNetTemplatesForMono/README.md

 Asp.Net MVC4 projects for .Net 4.0 and .Net 4.5, which build and run on Mono.

-The 2 basic templates, Mvc4CSharpRazorFx40Intranet and Mvc4CSharpRazorFx45Intranet, should run out-of-the-box.
+The 2 basic templates, Mvc4CSharpRazorFx40Intranet and Mvc4CSharpRazorFx45Intranet, should run out-of-the-box EXCEPT for the one thing noted below for which you must choose one of the 2 fixes.
 Although they are NuGet-enabled, all the required dlls are in the repo.
 They are most recently tested in Xamarin Studio on Mac OS X running Mono 3.2.5, but the .Net 4.0 template ran on Mono 2.8.